How to watch Apple antitrust hearing, Tim Cook testifying - 9to5Mac

-Apple’s CEO Tim Cook is set to testify at Congress’ hearing that’s looking into antitrust concerns about the major US tech companies.
-In addition to Apple that includes Amazon, Google, and Facebook.
-Jump below to watch the Apple antitrust hearing live.
+Apple’s CEO Tim Cook has testified during Congress’ hearing looking into antitrust concerns about the major US tech companies.
+In addition to Apple that included Amazon, Google, and Facebook.
+Jump below to watch a recording of the antitrust hearing including Tim Cook’s testimony.

+Update 7/30: If you missed the live antitrust hearing you can watch the recording here (and embedded below).
+We’ve also got details on everything that happened in our live blog if you’d prefer to skim the event instead of watching the full 5+ hour hearing.

 The aim of the hearing is for the Judiciary Committee to find out if Apple, Amazon, Google, and Facebook are using their dominant market positions to stifle competition which would be harmful to consumers.